Snazzah/slash-create/docs/examples/vercel.md

 The [template](https://github.com/Snazzah/slash-create-vercel) will handle syncing to Discord after building.
 You can create a new repo from the template and deploy with Vercel with that repository.

+# Limitations

+Since the template is using Vercel's serverless functions, **registering components will not work**.